-The requirements with respect to food safety and packaging safety in the consumer supply chain have become much more rigid over the past few years and for a good reason.
+The requirements concerning food safety and packaging safety in the consumer supply chain have become much more rigid over the past few years, and for a good reason.

 Foodborne illness is a significant concern with an increasing number of tainted food incidences reported over the past decade.
-As well, globalization and escalating imports (15% of total consumption), complex supply chains, new emerging pathogens, and hazards, shifting demographics (aging population at higher risk), media communications, and food-related recalls are all drivers for this change.
-If you track the recalls in Canada and the USA, you will see that products are recalled due to some risk to public health and wellness.
+Globalization and escalating imports (15% of total consumption), complex supply chains, new emerging pathogens and hazards, shifting demographics (aging population at higher risk), media communications, and food-related recalls are all drivers for this change.
+When you track the recalls in Canada and the USA, you see that products are recalled due to public health and wellness risks.

-Investigations into the root cause of these incidences have revealed that there are risks throughout the entire food supply system, including packaging safety.
+Investigations into the root cause of these incidences have revealed risks throughout the entire food supply system, including packaging safety.
 As a result, both Canada and the USA are addressing these concerns with new regulations.

 The US FDA Food Safety Modernization Act of 2010 (FSMA) was signed into law in 2011, giving the FDA authority to implement changes to food safety regulations.
-The purpose of this new law is to move to a preventative system whereby the brand owner, food processor, and importer will implement processes and controls to ensure food safety.
+The purpose of this law is to move to a preventative system whereby the brand owner, food processor, and importer will implement processes and controls to ensure food safety.
 In other words, all food (both for human and animal consumption) sold in the USA must meet the minimum requirements for safety.

 The overlying premise encourages food importers and suppliers to implement adequate food safety controls to ensure tainted food does not reach consumers.
-The FDA has the authority to demand mandatory recalls, prevent goods from entering the country, and suspend registration.
+The FDA has the authority to demand mandatory recalls, prevent goods from entering the country, and suspend the registration.
 The agency expects enhanced product tracing abilities and may require additional recordkeeping for high-risk foods.
 These rules will encompass every link in the supply chain, including raw materials, packaging, and transportation.
 Food processors are to ensure they can trace packaging up through the supply chain to the raw materials, and suppliers must be able to track their products down to their customers.